Time: 30 – 60 mins

 Time: 2 clinic hours total, 2 clinic appointments (1 hour per appointment)

-Tiff is Santa Barbara’s only Quantified EEG Diplomate (qEEG-D), meaning she has been given the highest distinction in regards to her capabilities:
+Tiff and Nick are Santa Barbara’s only Quantified EEG Diplomates (qEEG-D), meaning they has been given the highest distinction in regards to their capabilities:

 When assessing data, like raw brainwaves (EEG), skills like these are imperative so as to not confuse “noise” in the EEG with brainwaves, which would result in erroneously training the brain based on a false assumption.